sritchie73/T2D_metaGRS_paper/README.md

 # Integrated clinical risk prediction of type 2 diabetes with a multifactorial polygenic risk score

-This repository houses and documents the code used to generate the results in the study Ritchie SC et al. Integrated clinical risk prediction of type 2 diabetes with a multifactorial polygenic risk score. medRxiv, doi: XXXXXX.
+This repository houses and documents the code used to generate the results in the study Ritchie SC *et al.* Integrated clinical risk prediction of type 2 diabetes with a multifactorial polygenic risk score. medRxiv, doi: [10.1101/2024.08.22.24312440](https://www.medrxiv.org/content/10.1101/2024.08.22.24312440v1)

 ## Repository information